GEANT/CAT/tutorials/Configuration.md

 * Apache2 Web Server
 * MySQL/MariaDB Server
-* PHP 7.0.0 or higher; on Ubuntu also the "php7-intl" package
+* PHP 7.0.0 or higher; on Ubuntu also the "php7.0-intl" package
 * Required PHP extensions: "gettext", "openssl", "PECL:IMagick", "GD" and "MySQL"
-* OPtional PHP extensions: "GeoIP" (deprecated v1 GeoIP API)
+* Optional PHP extensions: "GeoIP" (deprecated v1 GeoIP API)
 * simpleSAMLphp
 * NSIS 2.46 or higher - either as a native Linux binary or on Wine
 * zip